How to Fix Too Much Garlic In Pesto

 Garlic bulbs

-Adding a little acidity (lemon juice or vinegar) and balancing that with a little sweetness (sugar or honey) is the best way to take the edge off a pesto that tastes overwhelmingly of garlic.
+Adding a little acidity (lemon juice or vinegar) and balancing that with a bit of sweetness (sugar or honey) is the best way to take the edge off a pesto that tastes overwhelmingly of garlic.

 Almost every cuisine on earth makes use of garlic, and it's a vital component in pesto.
 We know from experience that being too heavy-handed with it can risk ruining a meal, so here we're outlining what you can do to ensure you don't accidentally make a homemade pesto that's too garlicky.
-We'll also look at what you can do to fix a pesto that has had too much garlic already added.
+We'll also look at how to fix a pesto with too much garlic already added.

-If you're making pesto at home, you have the advantage of being able to add garlic incrementally.
+If you're making pesto at home, you have the advantage of adding garlic incrementally.
 That simply means adding a little at a time and tasting regularly until you reach the perfect balance of ingredients, which is, after all, what great pesto is all about.

 There's an important nuance that should be part of your culinary repertoire, namely the way you process your garlic cloves.
 Garlic's distinctive spicy kick comes from allicin, a sulfur compound released when garlic cells are damaged.
 Finely grating garlic causes so much cell damage that you'll end up with a puree so pungent that even the biggest garlic lovers will turn their noses up at it.
 Using a much less abrasive technique, like chopping the cloves with a knife, puts far less stress on the cells.
 The outcome is still fully flavourful but without the excessive, spicy pungency.

 If you love garlicky pesto but don't appreciate the aggressive spiciness of raw cloves, cooking your garlic before adding it to your pesto is the perfect solution.
-It doesn't make a huge difference whether you boil, microwave, or fry your garlic cloves; all methods end up with the same outcome.
+Whether you boil, microwave, or fry your garlic cloves doesn't make a huge difference; all methods yield the same outcome.

 Roast garlic bulb